Lauren Ruth is a sculptor who stretches the scale of human anatomies and anthropomorphizes insentient objects as a

 Ruth has exhibited at Practice Gallery, Philadelphia; Corcoran College of Art + Design; the Delaware Contemporary; Coop Gallery, Nashville;

 Zeitgeist Gallery, Nashville; Root Division, San Francisco; and the University of the South, Sewanee, among others.
 Ruth’s artistic collaboration The Shaft, with Maiza Hixson, has

 performed at the Brooklyn Museum of Art; the Soap Factory, Minneapolis; H.J.
 Miossi Gallery at Cuesta College, San Luis Obispo; and the Koban Project, Baltimore.
 Ruth has been artist in

 residence at The Residency Project, Arteles Creative Center, ACRE Projects, Cannonball, Ox-bow, and the Recycled Artist in Residency in Philadelphia, and she has lectured and presented at

 of sculptural mediums and techniques, including traditional, performative, and emerging practices.
-Ruth's pedagogy focuses on process, experimentation, and interdisciplinary practices.
+Ruth's pedagogy focuses on process, experimentation, and interdisciplinary exchange.
 She is